 The local tea factory is a short walk away from us.
 Its owner, Mr Manuchehr Daryani, is a true tea connoisseur and speaks enough English to share his passion.
-It still functions during the harvest season, although it is possible to visit all year round as staff report to work for packaging, sales and general maintenance.
-Inside you will find a fascinating collection of British-made machineries from decades ago, made in the industrial glory days of Sheffield and Liverpool.
+It still functions during the harvest season which runs from April until September, although it is possible to visit all year round as staff report to work for packaging, sales and general maintenance.
+Inside you will find a fascinating collection of British-made machineries from decades back, made in the industrial glory days of Sheffield and Liverpool.
 There are also copies Made in India and others locally produced and added in later years.
 The factory is itself over 70 years old and was installed when there was still no electricity in the village, so a German-made diesel operated AEG power generator ran the factory until it was sadly sold.

 I once asked the chief engineer how they would have transported the heavy generator all the way from the nearest pier on the Caspian Sea, some 15 kilometres away, with no roads available.
 If you want to hear it I am happy to tell you, when you visit!

-Interestingly for me, four years ago, in the factory office, I found old letters with stamps carrying the figure of the last Shah addressed to my grandfather’s textile shop in Tonekabon.
-When I asked further, I found out that because in those days there was no post in the village, anyone from the village living in another part of the country, be it on a visit or doing their national service, would send letters to my grandfather who used to cycle to visit “his” tea plantation every day and hence take the letters with him…
+Interestingly for me, a few years ago, in the factory office, I found old letters with stamps carrying the figure of the late Shah of Persia addressed to my grandfather’s textile shop in Tonekabon (also known as Shahsavar).
+When I asked further, I found out that because in those days there was no postal services in the village, anyone from the village living in another part of the country, be it on a visit or doing their national service, would send letters to my grandfather who used to cycle to visit “his” tea plantation every day and hence take the letters with him…

 The local black smith still makes axes, scythes, shovel, scissors and other instruments as they did millennia ago.

 He is a charming character who has many stories to tell.